 We celebrated the event in 2015 with some very special guests from the Prince of Wales Primary School in Enfield Lock.
 You can read more in our report of the event (PDF).

 To mark the 100th anniversary of the start of the Gallipoli campaign during the First World War, we held a ceremony in the Memorial Garden in Broomfield Park, Palmers Green.
 This happened on 26 April 2015.
 You can read more in our report of the event (PDF).

 Holocaust Memorial Day started in 2001 to mark the anniversary of the liberation of Auschwitz concentration camp in 1945.
 It occurs every year on 27 January.
 It is a day of remembrance for everybody who suffered in the Holocaust and other genocides throughout the world.

 In Enfield, we encourage people of all ages and beliefs to join us to mark Holocaust Memorial Day.
 Children and young people have performed songs and short plays, and read their own poetry, displaying a deep and lasting understanding of the Holocaust.

 Guest survivors have told their stories and people who came here as children of the Kindertransport from 1938 to 1940 have shared their experiences.

 You can read more about how we commemorate Holocaust Memorial Day in Enfield in our report of 2015 events (PDF).

-We teamed up with Enfield Women’s Centre on 4 March 2015 to celebrate International Women’s Day (IWD).
+Wn the past we have teamed up with Enfield Women’s Centre to celebrate International Women’s Day (IWD).
 We organised a conference at the Dugdale Centre, with the aim of recognising the contribution that women make in all walks of life and based around the theme ‘Equality for Women is Progress for All’.
 The day not only called for local and international change, but also celebrated acts of courage and determination by ordinary women who have played an extraordinary role in their countries and communities.

 IWD draws attention to the need for: